bryanem32/hyperv_vm_creator/README.md

   2. Applies Windows images using **DISM**
 - **GPU Passthrough:** Do not enable Checkpoints, Dynamic Memory, or Enhanced Session Mode for proper GPU functionality.

+# 2. Virtual Machine GPU Update
+Right-click the program and select **Run As Administrator**.
+## Parameters
+- Click on the checkbox on the VM's for the GPU drivers to be updated
+- Click on the checkbox "Start VM after update" to start the VMs selected after updating.
+## Usage Notes
+- Updating the GPU requires for the VMs to shutdown.
+The program will shutdown the VMs automatically